Pavan-023/Watch_website/README.md

-# Watch_website
+# Watchs_website
-static website on watches
+ new static website on watches